Overseas Security Advisory Council (OSAC)

 private sector with public sector support.

-Information is shared with the private sector through five principal means: OSAC the “Council,” the Research and Information Support Staff (RISC), Country Councils, Common Interest Council
+Information is shared with the private sector through five principal means: OSAC the “Council,” the Program Office Staff, Country Chapters, Common Interest Committee

-Working Groups, Regional Councils, and the OSAC website.
+Working Groups, Regional Committees, and the OSAC website.

 Current OSAC Council members (effective April 15, 2019):